solita/solita.github.com/_posts/2020-05-12-semi-automatic-app-versioning-xamarin-forms.md

 ## Putting It All Together

-You can find the example project in [my GitHub](https://github.com/spheroid-/xamarin-forms-version-sample).
+You can find an [example project in my GitHub](https://github.com/spheroid-/xamarin-forms-version-sample).
 Clone it, open the solution, and rebuild the project.
 Change the version number, play around with the branches and commits, and rebuild again.
 You can verify that the changes have been applied by looking into the build directories:

 ```console
 $ grep versionName VersionSample.Android/obj/Debug/android/AndroidManifest.xml